Due to the fact that West Virginia is mostly mountains and 80% forested, it is no

 A quick survey of a trailhead parking lot on a busy weekend will show that people come from all over the east coast to backpack on the public lands in WV.
 Why?
 Lush forests, mountain streams, big views, and backcountry swimming holes call to those who want to get away from the hustle and bustle of everyday life.

-All of the backpacking areas in WV are in the Monongahela National Forest, located in the eastern part of the state.
+Most of the backpacking areas in WV are in the Monongahela National Forest, located in the eastern part of the state.
 Are you looking for big views?
 The North Fork Mountain trail has 26 miles of them.
 Are you looking for an area that will absorb a week long trip?
 Cranberry Wilderness/Backcountry is one of the largest wilderness areas in the east.
 Are you looking for an easy hike along a creek for a first time trip for the kids?
 Dolly Sods, Otter Creek and Laurel Fork wilderness areas would all fit the bill.

 Best time to go: